-Reading itself is defined as the cognitive process of understanding a written linguistic message (Http//jac.gsu.edu/jac/11.1/Articles/g.htm).
+Reading itself is defined as the cognitive process of understanding a written linguistic message (Http://jac.gsu.edu/jac/11.1/Articles/g.htm).
 It means, in the process of reading there must be a written material.

-Halliday and Hasan (1989: 10) defined a text as language that is functional.
+Halliday and Hasan (1989: 10) give definitions about text as the following:

+A text is a language that is functional.
 By functional, we simply meant language that is doing some job in some context.
 So, any instance of living language that is playing some part in a context of situation, we call a text.
 It would be either spoken or written or indeed in any other medium of expression that we like to think of.